luismg01/HackTheBox/README.md

 ## 🌬️ Expressway Machine (Easy)
 Expressway serves as an example of the risks associated with inadequate IPSec VPN setups and sudo vulnerabilities

+## 👨‍💻 CodePartTwo Machine (Easy)
+CodePartTwo is a simple Linux computer that mimics a real-world vulnerability exploitation situation.
+A vulnerable implementation of a library and misconfigured software.